con-j-e/akdof-monorepo-draft-0/README.md

 ```

 # Documentation
 Our documentation maps onto the overall repository structure, with forward-links and back-links connecting related markdown files.
-It should be noted that documentation is primarily written for the use-cases of an internal team and not necessarily with the interests of a broader audience in mind.
+It should be noted that documentation is primarily written for internal use-cases and not necessarily with the interests of a broader audience in mind.

 - [**REQUIREMENTS**](REQUIREMENTS.md)
 - [admin](admin/README.md)